Robertgreenwood27/ReMember/README.md

 ## How to Use

-### 1. Create Your First Anchor
+### 1. Create Your First Symbol
-- On the home page, click "Create First Anchor"
+- On the home page, click "Create First Symbol"
-- Enter a word that represents a memory (e.g., "dad", "beach", "childhood")
+- Enter a word that represents a dream (e.g., "dad", "beach", "childhood")

 ### 2. Write Freely
-- You'll see your anchor word at the top of a blank page
+- You'll see your symbol word at the top of a blank page
-- Write whatever comes to mind about that anchor
+- Write whatever comes to mind about that symbol
 - Don't worry about structure — just write

 ### 3. Save and Discover
 - Click "Save" when you're done
 - The system extracts nouns from your writing
-- These nouns become new anchors you can explore
+- These nouns become new symbols you can explore

 ### 4. Navigate Your Memory Map
-- Return to the home page to see all your anchors
+- Return to the home page to see all your symbols
-- Larger words = more frequent in your memories
+- Larger words = more frequent in your dreams
-- Click any anchor to write more or see previous entries
+- Click any symbol to write more or see previous entries

 ### 5. Sync Your Data (Optional)
 - Sign in with your account
 - Go to Settings to sync localStorage to cloud
-- Access your memories from any device
+- Access your dreams from any device

 ## Technology Stack